mudita/MuditaOS/harmony_changelog.md

 ## Unreleased

 ### Fixed
+* Fixed incorrect Power Management statistics in the logs

+### Added
+* Added custom alarms functionality

+### Changed / Improved
+* Changed the refresh rate of the progress bar screen

+## [2.7.0 2024-05-20]

+### Fixed
 * Fixed the backlight blink in pre-wake up
 * Fixed missing tooltip text in Onboarding in French
-* Fixed incorrect Power Management statistics in the logs

 ### Added
-* Added custom alarms functionality
 * Added unique sound to indicate the meditation session has ended.
 * Added Focus Timer application.

 ### Changed / Improved
 * Updated button handling during pre-wake up
-* Updated the countdown timer in Meditation app according to the new design
+* Updated countdown timer in Meditation app according to the new design
-* Updated the countdown timer in Power nap app according to the new design
+* Updated countdown timer in Power Nap app according to the new design
-* Updated the countdown timer in Relaxation app according to the new design
+* Updated countdown timer in Relaxation app according to the new design
-* Changed the refresh rate of the progress bar screen

 ## [2.6.1 2024-04-02]